Swift

 Specify:

-— the name to be assigned to the object.
+<object_body>— object body;<object_name>— the name that will be assigned to the object.

 curl -i -XPUT \